paraspell/xcm-tools/packages/sdk/README.md

 ```
 NOTES:
 - Local transfers are now available for every currency and every chain.
-To try them, simply use same origin and destination parameters.
+To try them, simply use the same origin and destination parameters.
 ```

 ```
 Latest news:
-- Transfer info queries are now all in Builder pattern and don't require any imports other than builder.
+- Transfer info queries are now all in the Builder pattern and don't require any imports other than the builder.
 ```

 ### Sending XCM: